 2.C.15.
-Exhibit confidence in using your own psychological understanding - and your sense of your own wellbeing, and that of others - to underpin decision making in a variety of situations associated with (non-) professional practice.
+Exhibit confidence in using your own psychological understanding - and your sense of your own wellbeing, and that of others - to underpin decision making in a variety of situations associated with professional practice.

 2.C.16.
-Demonstrate a positive attitude towards, willingness to engage and interest in, on-going (lifelong) personal and professional development.
+Demonstrate a positive attitude towards, willingness to engage and interest in, on-going (life-long) personal and professional development.

 2.C.17.KC.
-Demonstrate a strong commitment to the integration of your artistic development, research interests and professional practice.
+Demonstrate a strong commitment to the integration of your artistic development, research interests and professional practice with regards to historically informed performance practice.